 How to Stock Your Pantry with Essentials

-You definitely want to print out the list so you can check these items off when you do an inventory or head to the store.
-Better yet, print it and tape it to your cupboard or pantry door to reference whenever you’re heading to the store.
+You'll want to print out the list to check these items off when you do an inventory or head to the store.
+Better yet, print it and tape it to your cupboard or pantry door to reference whenever you're heading to the store.

 These are the backbone of many recipes and can make anything from salad dressings and marinades to roasted vegetables.